-Access Arrangement Definition Paper-based exam Computer-based exam 7 Cgeec Listening Reading Listening Reading Extra Time Test takers normally receive additional time of up to 25% of the standard duration of a test session.
-Yes Yes No No Separate exam room Test takers take the exam in a separate room to reduce external distractions.
-Yes Yes Yes Yes Reader A Reader is a person who reads the exam instructions and questions to the test taker.
-Yes No Yes No Scribe A Scribe is a person who writes down the test taker's dictated answers.
-Yes Yes Yes Yes

-Braille or Modified question papers A range of formats are available, including Large Print and a Braille version of the test.
+Access Definition Paper-based exam Computer-based exam Arrangement Listening Reading Listening Reading Extra Time Test takers normally receive additional time of up to 25% of the standard duration of a test session.
+Yes Yes Yes Yes Separate exam room Test takers take the exam in a separate room to reduce external distractions.
+Yes Yes Yes Yes Reader A person who reads the exam instructions and questions to the test taker.
+Yes Yes No No Scribe A person who writes down the test taker's dictated answers.
+Yes Yes N/A N/A Braille or Modified question papers A range of formats are available, including Large Print and a Braille version of the test.
 Yes Yes N/A N/A Practical Assistant A practical assistant is a person who helps with practical tasks not related to the test.
 Yes Yes Yes Yes Supervised rest breaks Test takers may leave the exam room if necessary, but they must be supervised at all times.
-Yes Yes Yes Yes Live speaker A transcript of the recording can be provided, for example, to deaf or hard of hearing test takers who require a lip-reading version of the listening test.
-Yes N/A No N/A
+Yes Yes Yes Yes Live speaker A person who reads aloud the listening scripts of the recordings in the listening examination.
+Yes N/A N/A N/A